mhucka/hamocs/README.md

 ### Editing online

 Since GitHub offers an online text editor for files in a repository, once you are a member of the "hamocs" project, you will be able to edit files in the repository.
+To do so, click on the name of a file in the GitHub project repository list.
+This will show the file in a view that includes several buttons, including a button for "Edit".

 ### Editing a local copy